 Here are the best high quality action cameras for pro filmmakers

-Sony’s new entrant into the action camera category shoots RAW still photos and 1080p60 video (4K is also possible when you connect an external HDMI recorder).
+Sony’s new entrant into the action camera category is an update to its RXO model.
+The ultra-compact RX0 II comes in a robust, waterproof body perfect for any extreme shooting situation.
+The biggest upgrade is you can now shoot 4K video internally (3840×2160 24p/30p).
 This is a mountable compact video camera aimed squarely at the professional filmmaker: it has options for S-Log2, MF assist, picture profiles and more.
-The Sony RX0’s slow motion settings allow you record up to an astonishing 960 frames per second with a Zeiss f/4 lens and a 1 inch sensor (15.3 megapixels).
+The Sony RX0’s slow-motion settings allow you to record up to 120 frames per second in HD with a Zeiss f/4 lens and a 1-inch sensor (15.3 megapixels).
+Capture captivating time-lapse with built-in interval recording between 1 and 60 seconds.
+Use the mini microphone jack with your favorite external microphone.

-Like most action cameras, it’s also waterproof to an impressive 330ft (100 meters), shockproof, extremely durable, and has wireless controls.
+Like most action cameras, it’s also waterproof to 33ft (10 meters), shockproof (drops up to 6.5ft/2m), extremely durable, and has wireless controls.
 Check out some jaw-dropping demo footage that was shot with this tiny action camera:

-And, importantly, the GoPro Hero Black also features a picture profile called ProTune which allows for advanced color correction (it’s a little like shooting ungraded RAW footage instead of the super-saturated consumer oriented video modes of many lower end action cameras).
-The best GoPro is waterproof up to 33 feet (10 meters) without a housing and has a remarkably mature ecosystem for mounts and accessories.
+And, importantly, the GoPro Hero Black also features a picture profile called ProTune which allows for advanced color correction (it’s a little like shooting ungraded RAW footage instead of the super-saturated consumer-oriented video modes of many lower-end action cameras).
+This model is waterproof up to 33 feet (10 meters) without a housing and has a remarkably mature ecosystem for mounts and accessories.
 Features wifi recording controls for your cell phone.

-Check out this GoPro Hero 6 sample footage:
+Check out this GoPro Hero 8 Black sample footage:

 If you’re considering getting a GoPro but you don’t want the pro Hero Black model, see this GoPro comparison chart.